-SEMESTER LENGTH & CREDIT DEFINITION
+SEMESTER LENGTH AND CREDIT DEFINITION

 Day Division Spring and Fall semesters are 16 weeks in length and Evening/Weekend Division Spring and Fall semesters are 23 weeks in length.
 Day Division Summer semester lengths vary by program.
+Clockhour programs follow the College's term lengths; however, financial aid is based on payment periods which may require the combination of terms to meet total clock-hour requirements.